powersync-ja/powersync-service/modules/module-mysql/README.md

-# PowerSync MSSQL Module
+# PowerSync MySQL Module

-This is a module which provides MSSQL replication to PowerSync
+This is a module which provides MySQL replication to PowerSync.